Kigale/portfolio-gridsome/Projects/Widex.md

 ![HearO technology](./images/widex/tech.jpg)

 ## Developing a New Brand
-The brand HearO was developed to get a great contrast to the hearing aid brands of today.
-It is a play with the words hear and hero.
+The brand HearO was developed to provide a contrast to the hearing aid brands of today.
+It's a play with the words hear and hero.
 The dynamic logo where the O is replaced by the discs has been created to showcase the personalization possibilities.
 Posters were also created to show that the product fits both young and old, male and female.

 ![HearO logo](./images/widex/logo.gif)